Sula-The-Light/AaDS/README.md

 ![Task 1 ](https://github.com/Sula-The-Light/AaDS/blob/main/Task1.png)

-Here , i used a recursive function printTsifry(int n) to simplify the process of separating digits.
+Here , i used a recursive function *printTsifry* to simplify the process of separating digits.
 I've applied division (n / 10) to reduce the number and modulo (n % 10) to extract each digit.
 This helped me avoid loops and print digits in the correct order.